 - If the blood does drain (which may be difficult due to clot formation), it will likely fill right back up again, creating more trouble.

 - The underlying cause must be addressed, or this will be a recurring problem.

 Without treatment, it takes weeks for the body to resorb a large hematoma, which is uncomfortable for the pet and will result in a crumpled ear, also called a cauliflower ear.

-Until you can see the vet, try to keep the ear clean, using the previously prescribed ear washes and any ongoing medications.
+Until you can see the vet, try to keep the ear clean.
+If your pet has been under treatment for an ear infection, use the previously prescribed ear washes and any ongoing medications.
 Some dogs will tolerate a loose head wrap to prevent further head-shaking damage, but struggling to get a bandage off will make things worse for many dogs, so owner discretion is advised.

 - Aspirate using a sterile needle

 - Surgically open up the ear flap, drain the space and remove clots, then suture the ear down

 - place an indwelling cannula (drain) in the ear to drain away fluid as the ear heals